Depression – Its Forms and Impact

 Symptoms of depression differ for each of us.
 Scroll down for a fuller symptom list.

 If you feel you have depression, I urge you to get serious: seek help for your depression symptoms as soon as you can.

 a) Ongoing depression is complicated and it can hurt you.

 b) Each adult depression is different; your depression is different.

-Examples of unseen contributors: Low Vitamin D — silent, common Northwest problem.
+Examples of unseen contributors: Low Vitamin D — a silent, common Northwest problem.
 Thyroid problems — a silent medical condition.
-Post partum, a natural phenomena but sometimes very difficult.
+Post partum is a natural phenomena but sometimes very difficult.

-d) Other — These situations can bring on depression: intergenerational trauma, ongoing stressors, or adolescence or midlife times, both are significant mental and physical periods of life and may affect your psyche deeply.
+d) Other — These situations can bring on depression: intergenerational trauma, ongoing stressors, adolescence or midlife, both of which are significant mental and physical periods of life and may affect your psyche deeply.
 Also, shocks, a surgery or injury, a war, a bad job can set us up for depression.

 A doctor can help to rule out physical contributors.
 Not attending to depression can “hurt” the brain.
 Please consult your doctor and or a therapist.

 2. Find therapy support.
 Talk to a licensed therapist who understands depression.

 Because “depression” needs to talk, regardless of its cause.
 Talking helps.
 Humans are social creatures.
 Talking with a person who is trained to follow how you feel and to support you can help immensely.
 Whether it is in a group, one on one, or in a class.
 Find someone to speak with.
 Talking helps the brain and it helps the depression.

 Mental health coverage is now part of your insurance coverage.

 Depression Is No Longer a Social Stigma

 About 19 million Americans suffer depression.
 That’s almost ten percent of us, in any one year.
 Six million men suffer depression.
 Depression, however, is twice as common in women.